 - 1 lb. raw shrimp, peeled, tail-off (454 grams)

 - ¼ cup raw pepitas (pumpkin seeds)

-- When the water in the pot starts to boil, add the pasta and turn the heat down to medium.
+- When the water in the pot starts to boil, add the black soybean spaghetti and turn the heat down to medium.
 Cook the pasta for three minutes, then add the raw shrimp to the pot and continue cooking for 2-3 minutes.